 Level one courses, initially contact your child’s school to find out if they run these courses for their years six pupils, roughly half of the primary schools presently run courses with the help of parent volunteers.

-Level Two & Three Courses, contact the Road Safety Officer either by phone on 612222 or by email email@example.com and provide your child’s name, your email address if you have one, your contact home address, the school your child attends, date of birth and your contact phone numbers.
+Level Two & Three Courses, contact Jersey Sport by email firstname.lastname@example.org and provide your child’s name, your email address if you have one, your contact home address, the school your child attends, date of birth and your contact phone numbers.

 Everyone attending courses must have a reasonable level of skill, i.e. be able to ride in a straight line without an undue wobble when signalling.
 Students must wear an approved cycle helmet and bring a roadworthy bike for the course.
 All bikes are given a safety check at the beginning of each course and any defects must be rectified.